Median Income

 Safety Score

-Albany has an average annual temperature of 69°F (21°C).
+Albany enjoys a temperate climate with an average annual temperature of 69°F (21°C).
 Winters average 53°F in January while summers reach 83°F in July.
-Annual precipitation is 67.2 inches.
+The area gets 313 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 67.2 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 42.
+The city sits at an elevation of 42 feet, near sea level.

 Temperature